 In evaluating candidates, the Judicial Nominating Board uses established criteria and standards for nomination that include, but are not necessarily limited to, such factors as integrity, legal knowledge and ability, judicial temperament, impartiality, communication capability, financial integrity, experience, diligence, social consciousness, and public service.
-Consideration will be given to the nature and extent of the candidate's legal training, practice, and experience.
+Consideration will be given to the nature and extent of the candidate's legal training, practice, and experience, including experience and expertise in environmental and land use law.

-The Supreme Court and the Chief Superior Judge will expect each judge to preside in the civil, criminal and family divisions of the Superior Court, to carry out administrative policy directives and statewide trial court operational policies, and to work cooperatively with court clerks and judicial colleagues to:
+The Supreme Court and the Chief Superior Judge will expect the successful candidate to preside in the environmental division, to preside in the civil, criminal and family divisions of the Superior Court when so assigned pursuant to 4 V.S.A. § 21a, to carry out administrative policy directives and statewide trial court operational policies, and to work cooperatively with court clerks and judicial colleagues to:

-- manage the flow of litigation and the pace of courtroom proceedings in order to deal with the workload of the court efficiently and effectively. - communicate clearly and regularly with the local bar, representatives of state agencies, community organizations and other court users in order to enhance effective functioning of the court. - ensure that court proceedings are conducted in an atmosphere that makes litigants and lawyers feel welcome, ensures fairness and the perception of fairness, and treats court users and court staff with courtesy and respect.
+• manage the flow of litigation and the pace of courtroom proceedings in order to deal with the workload of the court efficiently and effectively.

+- communicate clearly and regularly with the local bar, representatives of state agencies, community organizations and other court users in order to enhance effective functioning of the court. - ensure that court proceedings are conducted in an atmosphere that makes litigants and lawyers feel welcome, ensures fairness and the perception of fairness, and treats court users and court staff with courtesy and respect.